Cecil County COVID-19 closings, cancellations and vital information

 •••

-APGFCU branches in Elkton and North East, as well as the Laurel Bush and Edgewood locations in Harford County are the only offices available to customers.
+APGFCU branches in Elkton and North East, as well as the Laurel Bush, Edgewood, Forest Hill and Aberdeen locations in Harford County are the only offices available to customers.
 These branches will continue to offer only drive thru service.

 Also, there will be no Saturday hours at these branches.